 \Processing\github.txt.

 Provides the URL to the corresponding GitHub repository and any other relevant information about the repository.
-This file is used by the FSS Navigator.
+This file is used by the sFSS Navigator.

 \Processing\gitignore-FSS-template.txt and .gitignore

 The template file should be adapted (if needed) and then be renamed to .gitignore.
 It contains instructions for Git about files that should not be synchronized with the GitHub repository (e.g., data and results).
 This file should be modified depending on the contents of \Processing.
 Optionally, one can use other language-specific templates that are also found in \Processing: